ENG-RAYSONSIMON/eng-raysonsimon/README.md

 - 👋 Hi, I’m Rayson Simon
-- 👀 I’m interested in Automations and Electronic with Programming 🖥️
+- 👀 I’m interested in Automations and Electronics with Programming 🖥️
-- 🌱 I’have pursued bachelor in computer science
+- 🌱 I’have pursued bachelor in Computer Science
 - 💞️ I’m looking to collaborate on skills sharing
 - 📫 How to reach me Whatsapp +255656933685
-- 😄 Pronouns: dev / eng / programmer
+- 😄 Pronouns: eng / programmer / developer
 - ⚡ Fun fact: i like COOKIES!

 <!---